ruCyberPoison/-Mirai-Iot-BotNet/README.md

 The [zip file](https://www.virustotal.com/en/file/f10667215040e87dae62dd48a5405b3b1b0fe7dbbfbf790d5300f3cd54893333/analysis/1477822491/) for the is repo is being identified by some AV programs as malware.
 Please take caution.

 ## -----TUTORIAL --------
-you can find the TUTORIAL in this github project https://github.com/Screamfox/0x2423config/blob/master/TUTORIAL.txt
+you can find the TUTORIAL in this github project:

+https://github.com/Screamfox/0x2423config/blob/master/TUTORIAL.txt